 The Aitareya Upanishad, Chapter Wise Summary

 The Aitareya Upanishad is one of the oldest Upanishads.
 It belongs to the Aitareya Aranyaka of the Rigveda.
 The Upanishad was compiled from the 33 verses of the last three chapters (4,5 and 6) of the second Aranyaka.
-A detailed explanation of how the Aitareya Upanishad was derived from the Aitareya Aranyaka was suggested by Max Mueller, which is available for reference at the end of this discussion.
+A detailed explanation of how the Aitareya Upanishad was derived from the Aitareya Aranyaka, as suggested by Max Mueller, is available for reference at the end of this discussion.

-After the organs and the body were created and after they were made susceptible to hunger and thirst, he created food.
-To enable the body secure food and digest it, he created breath, the lord of the organs.
-Breath not only helps the body grasp the food from outside but also digest it inside.
+He created food after the organs and the body were created and made susceptible to hunger and thirst.
+Then, to enable the body to secure food and digest it, he created breath, the lord of the organs.
+Breath helps the body grasp food from outside through the sacrifice of eating and digest it inside in the digestive fire (jatharajni).
 It also facilitates the distribution of the digested food to various organs in the body.

-After creating the body and making it fit for life, and ensuring its survival with the help of breath and food, finally, he entered the body through an aperture in the head and became embodied in three places, the eyes, the mind, and the heart.
+After creating the body, making it fit for life, and ensuring its survival with the help of breath and food, he finally entered the body through an aperture in the head and became embodied in three places: the eyes, the mind, and the heart.
 Thus, you can see that the first chapter is entirely dedicated to how the embodied selves manifested upon earth and how the body and the soul are part of God’s design to ensure the continuity of the embodied souls upon earth.

-According to the Upanishad both father and mother play an important role in the birth of a child apart from gods and destiny.
-Before the reincarnating soul enters the father’s body, gods and Nature facilitate its reentry into the earth from the heaven, while its birth in a family happens according to its karma.
-The Upanishad makes it clear that while the mother bears the fetus in her womb, the father also plays an important role in the cycle of birth and rebirth as the carrier of the soul.
+According to the Upanishad, both the father and mother play an important role in the birth of a child apart from gods and destiny.
+Before the reincarnating soul enters the father’s body, the gods and Nature facilitate its reentry into the earth from heaven.
+Where and when it should take birth and in which family, its gender, appearance, etc., are determined by its karma or providence.
+The Upanishad makes it clear that while the mother bears the fetus in her womb, the father also has an important role in the birth and rebirth of each embodied soul.
+In the first part, the father carries the soul in his body, and in the next part, the mother carries it in her womb.

 The second chapter deals with the birth of an embodied soul, whereas the third chapter deals with its departure from this world and return to the ancestral world.
-The souls, who are caught in the cycle of births and deaths, are subject to numerous rebirths according to their deeds until they achieve liberation.
-To achieve liberation one should know the nature of the Self, which is ungraspable by the senses but responsible for the function of the organs in the body.
+The souls caught in the cycle of births and deaths are subject to numerous births and rebirths according to their deeds until they achieve liberation.
+To achieve liberation, one should know the nature of the Self, which is ungraspable by the senses but responsible for the function of the organs in the body.

-The Self is pure intelligence, which manifests in the beings as knowledge, wisdom, discernment, desire, insight, impulse, memory, and so on.
+The Self is pure intelligence, which radiates in the beings as knowledge, wisdom, discernment, desire, insight, impulse, memory, and so on.
+They all are its aspects or rays or reflections.
 Everything in creation is guided and supported by intelligence.
 When one attains that supreme intelligence, which is Brahman, one attains liberation.
-The chapter contains the mahavakya (great saying), "Prajnanam Brahma," which means Brahman is intelligence.
+The chapter contains the mahavakya (a great saying), "Prajnanam Brahma," which means Brahman is pure intelligence.

-From an academic perspective, the Upanishad is useful to understand the development of the early Vedic ideas of rebirth, reincarnation, Brahman, and liberation.
+From an academic perspective, the Upanishad is useful for understanding the development of the early Vedic ideas of rebirth, reincarnation, Brahman, and liberation.
 The source of the Upanishad is an Aranyaka from the Rigveda.
-Hence, it was primarily meant to serve the forest dwellers (vanaprasthas) as a guide for contemplation.
-It presents Brahman as supreme intelligence, and thereby emphasizes the importance of cultivating intelligence and mental purity as part of one’s spiritual practice.
+Hence, it was primarily meant to serve as an explanatory text or guide for the forest dwellers (vanaprastha) for advanced external or internal ritual practices or contemplation.
+It presents Brahman as supreme intelligence, thereby emphasizing the importance of cultivating intelligence and mental purity as part of one’s spiritual practice.

 Aitareya Upanishad Translation